tuliobluz/map/README.md

 * `npm run e2e:openUi`: Run your tests with UI Mode for a better developer experience with time travel debugging, watch mode and more with [trace-view](https://playwright.dev/docs/trace-viewer-intro).
 * `npm run e2e:openReport`: an HTML Reporter will be generated, which shows you a full report of your tests allowing you to filter the report by browsers, passed tests, failed tests, skipped tests and flaky tests.

-The tests run in parallel, and the default configuration is set up to run on Chromium, firefox and mobile Chrome Pixel 5.
+The tests run in parallel, and the default configuration is set up to run on Chromium and mobile Chrome Pixel 5.
 However, it is possible to set up the tests to run on Edge, Firefox, and mobile emulators.

 ## GitHub Actions Integration